Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

 function and trimming output to get the random string to use as a password.

-1 2 3 4 | root@kerneltalks # strings /dev/urandom |tr -dc A-Za-z0-9 | head -c20; echo UiXtr0NAOSIkqtjK4c0X |
+root@kerneltalks # strings /dev/urandom |tr -dc A-Za-z0-9 | head -c20; echo

 dd command to generate password

-We can even use /dev/urandom device along with dd command to get a string of random characters.
+device along with dd command to get a string of random characters.

 We need to pass output through base64

-encoding to make it human readable.
+encoding to make it human-readable.
 You can play with count value to get the desired length.
 For much cleaner output, redirect std2 to /dev/null

 .
-The clean command will be –
+The clean command is –

-1 2 3 4 | root@kerneltalks # dd if=/dev/urandom bs=1 count=15 2>/dev/null|base64 -w 0 F8c3a4joS+a3BdPN9C++ |
+root@kerneltalks # dd if=/dev/urandom bs=1 count=15 2>/dev/null|base64 -w 0

 Using md5sum to generate password